Was Steve Jobs Gay? CEO Tim Cook Confuses Headlines

 At that time, Tim Cook also revealed to Stephen Colbert, “[Steve Jobs] was a joy to work with and I love him and I miss him every day.”

-Steve Jobs made enough of impression on Tim Cook about as a gay ally that Tim quoted Steve Jobs when the Marriage Equality Act was signed in late June 2015.
+Steve Jobs made enough impression on Tim Cook as a gay ally that Tim quoted Steve Jobs when the Marriage Equality Act was signed in late June 2015.
 At that time, Tim Cook quoted Steve Jobs’ stating the following.

 “The people who are crazy enough to think they can change the world are the ones who do.”

-The Supreme Court ruling on the Marriage Equality Act was also the end of a struggle Steve Jobs made sure that Apple was an open and proud part of that involved repealing California’s anti-gay marriage act in California called Prop 8.
+When the Supreme Court ruled in favor of the Marriage Equality Act, it was also the end of a struggle as Steve Jobs made sure that Apple was an open and proud part of helping repeal California’s anti-gay marriage act in California called Prop 8.
 Around 2008, Steve Jobs and Apple took initiative to contact other businesses to join them in openly opposing any restrictions on gay marriage.

 Steve Jobs never came out to the public as gay, straight, bisexual, or another sexual orientation, but he was often defined by his marriage to Laurene Powell.
 In his relationship with Laurene Powell, Steve Jobs had three children including Reed, Erin, and Eve.
 Steve Jobs also had a previous relationship with Chrisann Brennan, and they had a daughter together named Lisa Brennan-Jobs.